prakhargaming/FastSAM-needle-biopsy/README.md

 conda activate FastSAM
 cd FastSAM-needle-biopsy
-pip install -r requirements.txt
+pip install -r requirements.txt mkdir weights cd weights
 ```
+Download [this](https://drive.google.com/file/d/1m1sjY4ihXBU1fZXdQ-Xdj-mDltW-2Rqv/view?pli=1) model checkpoint and put it into the `./weights` directory.
 Now you can run the scripts below.
 This repo requires python 3.10.
 You also need to do some stuff with the required `C#` packages but I am not there yet.
+You also need some version of the `.NET` sdk.
+I am not actually sure if this repo is platform agnostic but I am pretending as it is.

 ## Usage (currently)